-Our programmes focus on nurturing resourceful and versatile individual circus artists with highly tuned technical, creative and performance skills.
-The School is committed to widening access, and recruits the most talented students whatever their backgrounds.
+Our courses focus on nurturing resourceful and versatile individual circus artists with highly tuned technical, creative and performance skills.
 The School remains committed to the widening access mission integral to the vision of its founding principles.
 We aim to recruit the best students from across the UK, Europe and internationally, whatever their backgrounds.
 The diversity in our student body enriches the life of the school, feeding creativity and the cross-fertilisation of ideas.

-More information can be found in Equality and Diversity Statement: equality-diversity- statement.pdf (nationalcircus.org.uk)
+More information can be found in Equality and Diversity Statement: equality-diversity-statement-23.pdf (nationalcircus.org.uk)